The Lottery: Television adaptations

 Ellen M. Violett wrote the first television adaptation, seen on Albert McCleery's Cameo Theatre (1950–1955).

 The story served as the inspiration for the 2008 South Park episode "Britney's New Look".

 The story was also parodied in the 2014 Regular Show episode "Terror Tales of the Park IV", in the segment "The Hole" (a.k.a.
 "The Wonderful Adventure of the Mysterious Hole in the Park"), described as "reimagining some classic literature".

 1969 film

 Larry Yust's short film The Lottery (1969), produced as part of Encyclopædia Britannicas "Short Story Showcase" series, was ranked by the Academic Film Archive "as one of the two bestselling educational films ever".
 It has an accompanying ten-minute commentary film Discussion of "The Lottery" by University of Southern California English professor James Durbin.
-Featuring Ed Begley Jr. as Jack Watson in his third film, Yust's adaptation has an atmosphere of naturalism and small-town authenticity with its shots of pickup trucks in Fellows, California, and the townspeople of Fellows and Taft, California.
+Featuring Olive Dunbar, Jim Bowles, William Fawcett, Irene Tedrow and Ed Begley Jr. in his third film appearance, Yust's adaptation has an atmosphere of naturalism and small-town authenticity with its shots of pickup trucks in Fellows, California, and the townspeople of Fellows and Taft, California.